A supplement to the

-The bolts fitted to the timber beam on the underside of the rear hatch
+The bolts fitted to the timber beam on the underside of the aft hatch

-Underside of the removed rear hatch showing the anti-condensation carpeting
+Underside of the removed aft hatch showing the anti-condensation carpeting

 Whilst on our 2014 holiday cruise we saw a water colour print of the Worsley Packet House on the Bridgewater Canal for sale in an art shop in Whitchurch on the Llangollen Canal.
 We immediately fell in love with it and bought it planning to re-frame it and hang it in the lounge to break-up a large, bare area of varnished timber.